QChASM/AaronTools-docs/source/tutorials/coding_with_geometries.rst

     substitute.py benzene.xyz -s H=F

-The :code:`find` method returns any number of atoms given one or more atom specifiers.
+The :code:`find` method returns a list of :code:`atom` objects within the :code:`Geomtery` given one or more atom specifiers.

 The :code:`find_exact` method returns the same number of atoms as specifiers passed to the method.